-CM 375 Theology in Hollywood
+CM 375 Theology in Hollywood 3 hrs.

 This course encourages the development of the necessary skills for analysis of the culture of Hollywood, its role in popular culture and the theological intersections therein.
 The course seeks theological engagement with the culture of Hollywood and cinema by investigating some of the social, ethical, and psychological implications of film upon theology.
-The course is presented in four modules, each building on the content of the previous module: 1) an analysis of the culture of

-Hollywood; 2) a study of theology/Bible and engagement with Hollywood and cinema; 3) Christian ethics and the culture of Hollywood; and 4) a capstone examination of Christian vocation in Hollywood.
+The course is presented in four modules, each building on the content of the previous module: 1) an analysis of the culture of Hollywood; 2) a study of theology/Bible and engagement with Hollywood and cinema; 3) Christian ethics and the culture of Hollywood; and 4) a capstone examination of Christian vocation in Hollywood.
 All students participate in a team-taught lecture seminar led by a professor of theology.
 Students also participate in small group tutorials, service learning, and discussions.
 Prerequisite: Acceptance into Film Studies Minor.

-CM 390 Directing (Spring)
+CM 390 Directing (Spring) 3 hrs. ------------------ ---------- -------- the filmmaking process.

-Students learn the responsibilities of the director through all phases of the filmmaking process.
 Further emphasis on directing actors, previsualization, composition, and crew/set etiquette.
 Prerequisite: CM 240, CM 305, CM 309 or permission of the instructor.